QuidLabs/IMO/README.md

 maturity, when any holder
 may `redeem` 1 QD for $1.

-Voting is incentivised by a
+Voting is incentivised by
-small QD lotto, distributed
+8 x 50k QD, distributed
 16x `onERC721Received`.

 Power is the `work` done